 “… outcomes are a lagging measure of your habits.
 Your net worth is a lagging measure of your financial habits. … weight is a lagging measure of your eating habits. … knowledge is a lagging measure of your learning habits.
 Your clutter is a lagging measure of your cleaning habits.
 You get what you repeat.

 I believe that you do not rise to the level of your goals.
 You fall to the level of your systems….
 Your habits are shaped by the systems in your life.”

 The truth of that hits like a brick to the forehead, doesn’t it?

 Your outcomes, with very few exceptions, are the result of your habits.
 If an area of your life has been frustrating the socks off you, look no further than your habits.

-Want better habits?
-Then, according to Clear, create systems that support healthy behaviours, which will develop into habits when repeated often enough to become automatic.
+Want better habits, especially financial habits?
+Then, according to Clear, create systems that support healthy behaviors, which will develop into habits when repeated often enough to become automatic.

 What does that mean for your crystal clear goals for this fall?
-It means that you now have to identify behaviours that would lead to the desired outcomes.
+It means that you now have to identify behaviors that would lead to the desired outcomes.